 We place outdoor display advertisements in public transportation terminals and residential complexes in selected cities.
 For instance, we regularly set up booths in shopping malls or supermarkets near our learning centers to distribute leaflets and register new students.
 We sometimes offer demonstrations in the communities around those centers, or participate in large-scale exhibitions and mega events such as carnivals for children to promote our brand and attract potential customers.
 We also launch marketing campaigns with partners from vertical industries to achieve synergy from time to time.
 In addition to the centralized marketing team working at our headquarters, we also have a sales force in each of our learning centers.

 By integrating these resources, we have established a stable marketing pool with a multifaceted approach.
-Moreover, our word-of-mouth referrals counted for approximately 30% in new student enrollment in 2016 and for the six months ended June 30, 2017.
+Moreover, our word-of-mouth referrals counted for approximately 30% in new student enrollment in 2016.

 Sales